 1. Set out your community guidelines

 The first thing to do is develop a set of guidelines for members to follow.
-Sometimes referred to as a “code of conduct”, the guidelines should be clear and unambiguous.
+Think of it as a clear, to-the-point list of things to do (and more importantly, not to do).

 Simply set out what’s acceptable and what will happen to users and content deemed unacceptable.
 The penalties for posting unacceptable content might include a “don’t do it again”-type warning or “three strikes” policy.